Schedule @devintern/code to drain your backlog continuously via systemd timers or cron

 • Use ORDER BY created DESC to process newest tasks first

-• Test your JQL query manually before scheduling
+• Test your query manually before scheduling